SueChaplain/draft-guide-collection-nodejs-express/README.md

 **>>>>>>>>>>>>>> MATT's USING COLLECTIONS WITH YOUR IDE VIA CODEWIND**
-### Using Codewind with your IDE
+### Using a collection in your IDE

 **>>>>>>>>>>>>>> MATT's WHAT YOU WILL LEARN**

- In this section we will explore how to use the `nodejs-express` Kabanero Collection when using VS code as an IDE.
+ In this section we will explore how to use the `nodejs-express` Kabanero Collection when using VS code as an IDE, which requires the Eclipse Codewind  extension.

 **>>>>>>>>>>>>>> MATT's PREREQS**